Analytics built by: Location, Inc.

-Relative to Oregon, our data show that Portland's latest annual appreciation rate is higher than 80% of the other cities and towns in Oregon.
+Relative to Oregon, our data show that Portland's latest annual appreciation rate is lower than 80% of the other cities and towns in Oregon.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Portland differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Portland - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Portland real estate investment or home purchase decisions.